Porvenir massacre (1918)

-The Porvenir massacre was an incident on January 28, 1918 outside the village of Porvenir, in Presidio County, Texas, in which Texas Rangers and local ranchers, with the support of U.S. Cavalry, killed 15 unarmed Mexican American boys and men.
+The Porvenir massacre was an incident on January 28, 1918, outside the village of Porvenir, in Presidio County, Texas, in which Texas Rangers and local ranchers, with the support of US Cavalry, killed 15 unarmed Mexican American boys and men.
 The Texas Rangers Company B had been sent to the area to stop banditry after the Brite Ranch raid.
 Despite having no evidence that the Porvenir villagers had been involved in recent thefts or the killings of ranchers, the Rangers separated 15 men and boys from the rest of the village and shot them on a nearby hill.

 Background

 As the Mexican Revolution had an increasing effect on Americans living near the border, anti-Mexican sentiment became more prevalent in the 1910s.
 Revolutionaries attacked farms, irrigation systems, and railroads.
 After Pancho Villa's Villistas led raids into the United States, most notably in the Battle of Columbus in 1916, federal, state, and local authorities took greater action to stop raids in the border region.
 Many Texas Rangers, including Company B, were ordered to secure the areas near the border and to stop raids by bandits, Villistas, and Anglo-Americans trying to provoke conflict with Mexico.

-Another factor that increased anti-Mexican sentiment was the emergence of the Plan de San Diego in 1915.
-The Plan de San Diego was a manifesto made by two Texas Mexicans in an attempt to create an uprising against Anglo-American settlers in the lands acquired by the US after the Treaty of Guadalupe-Hidalgo following the Mexican-American War.
-Although unsuccessful, this plan spurred fears of more violence in the border states, in addition to banditry and the encroaching Mexican civil war.
+Another factor that aroused anti-Mexican sentiment was the emergence in 1915 of the Plan de San Diego.
+It was a manifesto by two Texas Mexicans which attempted to create an uprising against Anglo-American settlers in the lands acquired by the US in the Treaty of Guadalupe Hidalgo after the Mexican–American War.
+Although unsuccessful, the Plan de San Diego spurred fears of more violence in the border states, in addition to banditry and the encroaching Mexican civil war.

 The Brite Ranch raid took place on Christmas Day, December 25, 1917, in Presidio County.
 The mail hack driver was hanged in the store, and his throat was slit.
 His two Mexican passengers were shot and killed, and the ranch foreman was injured.
-The bandits stole thousands of dollars worth of goods from the store and horses before they fled toward Mexico.
-The U.S. Cavalry responded by chasing the suspected Villistas into Mexico.
+The bandits stole thousands of dollars' worth of goods from the store and horses before they fled toward Mexico.
+The US Cavalry responded by chasing the suspected Villistas into Mexico.